will-rowe/stark/README.md

   - get a record from the open starkdb
 - Snapshot
   - save the current starkdb to the IPFS
-- Pull
-  - retrieve a starkdb from the IPFS
+  - the returned CID can be passed back to the OpenDB function
 - Listen
   - listens out for records being announced by other databases users
   - if they match your project name, the records are retrieved from the IPFS